 Albeit not related to physical attractiveness, her voice also matters, with higher-pitched voices being preferred.

 Same for walk: men prefer the female gait when she is wearing heels, because it makes for shorter steps and increased tilt and rotation of the hips.

 8.2.
-Physical Appearance & Power: More Power for Women
+Physical Appearance Grants More Power to Women

 Physical appearances provide a huge SMV boost to both men and women.

 But it’s far more important for women than for women.

 Because, as we saw, beauty matters more to men than to women.

 Handsome men mostly gain in short term dating but less in long term dating, while women gain powerfully both in short term dating and long term dating.
 Indeed, beautiful women tend to have less casual sex and more relationships.

 Conversely, some less attractive women might loosen up their standards both in terms of quality of partners and in terms of resources and commitment they demand for sex.
 That’s why less attractive women tend to engage more easily and readily in casual sex.

 Which is also why beautiful people tend to have more daughters than sons.